-ULI volunteers receive a one-day training to challenge the students to think more critically about the UrbanPlan issues and the specific responsibilities of their "roles."
+WALKER & DUNLOP ULI volunteer facilitators challenge the students to think more critically about the UrbanPlan issues and the specific responsibilities of their "roles."
+City Council Students present their final proposals to a mock City Council comprised of volunteers.

-City Council

-Students present their final proposals to a fiveperson mock City Council comprised of volunteers.
 By challenging the students' work as if in an actual City Council meeting, the volunteers assess whether the proposals are responsive to the RFP, grounded in the facts of the UrbanPlan case, and consistent with reality.
 The City Council then awards the contract to the winning team.
 This is a fun volunteer opportunity, particularly for those who have sat on the other side of the table.
 Effective City Council Members have:

 - Development project experience, - Previously presented to City Councils, Planning Commissions, etc., and - The time and willingness to learn the details of the UrbanPlan project case.
 The length of City Council sessions vary with the number of student teams presenting plans.
-Typically, with four to six teams per camp session, City Council sessions range from approximately two to four hours.
+Typically, City Council sessions range from two to four hours.

-UrbanPlan

-UrbanPlan is supported by local ULI volunteers who are professionals in a variety of disciplines within land use and development and selected for their depth of experience and knowledge.

-For more information or to volunteer, contact cyrice.griffith@uli.org.
+UrbanPlan UrbanPlan is supported by local ULI volunteers who are professionals in a variety of disciplines within land use and development and selected for their depth of experience and knowledge.
+For more information or to volunteer, contact Hannah King, ULI North Florida 904.312.0862 hannah.king@uli.org